ISIS Uses American Boy to Threaten Trump in New Video

 “My father’s an American soldier who fought the mujahideen in Iraq,” he said in the video.

+The video shows Yousef speaking Arabic, and also has clips where he appears to be reading from a Qur’an in Arabic.
+In other clips, he and the Yazidi boy walk through bombed out areas of Raqqa, and in another they follow an adult man into a building and assemble rifles and other weapons.

-Six of the 133 Americans arrested on ISIS-related charges have military backgrounds, according to statistics gathered by the George Washington University Program on Extremism.
+Six of the 131 Americans charged in ISIS-related cases have military backgrounds, according to statistics gathered by the George Washington University Program on Extremism.
 It is not known how many people with U.S. military backgrounds are fighting with ISIS abroad.

+ISIS has also used Western hostages in propaganda videos.
+Most notably, it has used British journalist John Cantlie as a vessel to relay its message.
+Cantlie, who was taken hostage in Syria in 2012, has appeared in a number of psuedo-news broadcasts from ISIS relaying the advancements of its so-called caliphate.

 “While this is the first time they have used an American child speaking, it’s significant that he identifies his father as a former U.S. soldier and makes an overt threat to Trump,” Mia Bloom, a professor at Georgia State University who studies terrorist groups, told The Daily Beast.
 “The use of children in this way is intended to show the conflict is multi-generational.
 That even the kids are radicalized.”